j-faria/SCALPELS/README.md

 # SCALPELS
-Self-Correlation Analysis ofLine Profiles for Extracting Low-amplitude Shifts
+Self-Correlation Analysis of Line Profiles for Extracting Low-amplitude Shifts

 An implementation of the algorithm proposed by [Collier Cameron et al. 2020](https://arxiv.org/abs/2011.00018).